Henry Youngman (minister)

 Henry Youngman (1848–1927) was a Methodist minister.
-He was President-General of the Methodist Church of Australasia and often described as the Father of Methodism in Queensland.
+He was President-General of the Methodist Church of Australasia and often described as "the Father of Methodism in Queensland".

 Early life

 Youngman was born in Kidderminster, England in December 1848.
 As a boy, he immigrated with his parents to Goulburn, New South Wales, where they worshipped at the Wesleyan Church.

 Religious life

-Under the tuition of the late Rev. William Curnow, the minister of that circuit, Henry Youngman proved to be an apt pupil in all that pertained to preaching, and in the year 1871 was appointed to the ministry to the difficult circuit of Fish River, with residence at Oberon.
+Under the tuition of the late Rev. William Curnow, the minister of that circuit, Youngman studied to be a preacher, and proved such an apt pupil that in 1871 was he appointed minister of the Fish River circuit, with residence at Oberon.
 The following year he was sent to Deniliquin, and then spent two years as second minister of the Mudgee circuit.
-Three years were spent in Tamworth, and then followed terms in Adelong, Newtown, Ashfield and Wollongong.
+He spent three years in Tamworth, followed by terms in Adelong, Newtown, Ashfield and Wollongong.

-At the end of 1887 when absent from the Conference, Youngman was appointed to Queensland, to the Albert Street circuit in Brisbane.
-He learned of his appointment when he opened the morning paper at his breakfast-table.
-He served at Albert Street from 1888 to 1892, being very involved in the sale of the old site and the purchase of the present site.
-From Brisbane he went to Toowoomba (1891 to 1893), then to Toowong (1893-1896), and following that to Ipswich (1896-1899) and Gympie (1900–1903).
-At the end of three years (1904–1906) in West End, Brisbane, Youngman was made Connexional Secretary in the year 1907, and this post he practically held up to the time of his death.
+At the end of 1887, in his absence, the Methodist Conference appointed him to the Albert Street circuit in Brisbane — he learned of his appointment when he opened the morning paper at his breakfast-table.
+He served at Albert Street from 1888 to 1892, during which he was involved in the sale of the old site and the purchase of its replacement.
+From Brisbane he went to Toowoomba (1891 to 1893), then to Toowong (1893–1896), and following that to Ipswich (1896–1899), Gympie (1900–1903), and West End, Brisbane (1904–1906).
+In 1907 he was made connexional secretary, a post he held practically up to the time of his death.

+When Youngman came to Brisbane in 1888 he saw the desirability of a Conference to bring together the different denominations of Methodism, and he lost no chance of urging for this.

+His efforts were rewarded in time, and when in 1890 the Conference was established, he was elected its first president.
+In 1898 he was again called to the chair.

-In the 1890s Youngman was active in trying to unite the Wesleyan Methodists and Primitive Methodists in Queensland, contributing to the formation of the Methodist Church of Australasia in 1902 which amalgamated a number of previously separate Methodist denominations.
+He was active in trying to unite the Wesleyan Methodists and Primitive Methodists in Queensland, contributing to the formation of the Methodist Church of Australasia in 1902 which amalgamated a number of previously separate Methodist denominations.